MasoniteFramework/docs/whats-new/masonite-15.md

 ## Adding Migration Directories

 You can now add more migration directories by adding it to the container with a key ending in `MigrationDirectory`.
 This will add the directory to the list of directory that run when migrate commands are ran.
 You can read more about this in the [Creating Packages](/creating-packages.md) documentation.

+## Added Sessions

+You can now add data to sessions using the new Sessions feature which comes with a memory and cookie driver for storing data.

 ## Craft Auto Adds Site Packages